 Fulfillment Center: The Nucleus of your eCommerce Operation

 What is the main difference between a ‘Fulfillment Center’ and a ‘Warehouse’?
 A traditional warehouse only stores inventory (most times on a long-term commitment).
-A fulfillment center is an entire operation that briefly stores inventory in the chain of the fulfillment process.
-Within a Fulfillment Center, the warehouse serves as the central space for inventory in various ways.
+An eCommerce fulfillment center is an entire operation that briefly stores inventory in the chain of the fulfillment process.
+Within an eCommerce Fulfillment Center, the warehouse serves as the central space for inventory in various ways.
 Goods are sent to the facility and organized in a highly efficient manner.
 These products are stored in their respective areas until the orders roll in.
 In essence, warehouses serve as the hub that originates the distribution of products to customers.